DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 [older](https://support.nanoleaf.me/hc/en-us/articles/32800486435348--2023-Archive-9-3-4-or-Older-Firmware-Release-Notes-Panel-Products)

-I did not spend any energy guessing the URL for ~~'Lines' or~~ other products.
-Feel free to let me know when you figure it out.
+Feel free to let me know if you figure it out the firmware URLs for other products.

 Your browser may complain about the links below being served via http (and not https).
 Figure it out.